 “I never said it was, Mr Wetherby.”
-The nurse held his hands up in innocence.
+Ben held his hands up in innocence.

-“But you were thinking that, in that face of yours!
-And how many times have I told you to call me granddad?”
-Albert slowly sunk to the floor, teardrops balanced precariously on the edge of his sunken eyesockets, ready to tumble down over his creased and cracked face.
+“But you were thinking that, in that face of yours!”
+Albert slowly sunk to the floor, teardrops balanced precariously on the edge of his sunken eye sockets, ready to tumble down over his creased and cracked face.

-The nurse sat down next to Albert.
+Ben sat down next to Albert.
 “I’m sorry, Mr Wetherby.
-It’s just for professionalism’s sake and I didn’t mean any offence.”
+I didn’t mean any offence.”

-Albert took out his spotted handkerchief and smiled gratefully, as his nurse took it and dabbed away his tears.
-Albert sighed, as he looked upwards into his nurse’s face.
+Albert took out his spotted handkerchief and smiled, as Ben took it and dabbed away his tears.
+Albert sighed, as he looked upwards into his carer’s face.
 The skin that was as smooth as marble unlike his own lined with creases and wrinkles, the brown eyes that glistened with life, unlike his own hollow, watery blue ones.
 The rich brown hair fashioned into one of those new-fangled hairstyles, which contrasted with Albert’s own scraggly grey locks.

 “It isn’t your fault, Ben.
 I’m sorry.
-You’re a good lad and I’m not just saying that because you’re my grandson in law.”
+You’re a good lad and I’m not just saying that because you’re married to my granddaughter.”

-Ben smiled at the compliment, showing a full set of dazzling white teeth.
+Ben smiled, showing a full set of dazzling white teeth.
 “Thank you, Mr Wetherby.
 If you’d like, I can come back in a few days and help you pack everything up then?”

 Albert nodded.
 “Thanks Ben.”